atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

         label3: value3 # <-- Added label for node3
 ```

 You're welcome to give this a try yourself as well - feel free to add this line to ```without-affinity.yaml``` and redeploy to observe the results.
+If you do, be sure to remove the line afterwards, and (re)redeploy (with the original file contents) before proceeding.

 In this scenario, there would have to be a node in the cluster with *both* labels in order for the Kubernetes scheduler to schedule the pod.
 We know that that isn't the case in our test cluster, so this isn't an option either.